 Reputable manufacturers of non-toxic toys include:

 The above list doesn’t necessarily mean that I 100% support their products, it just means that I trust them to accurately label their product.
 For example I would rarely recommend a JimmyJane product but I believe them when they say it’s silicone.
-There are some manufacturers that make both jelly and silicone, but I haven’t listed them because I don’t really support these manufacturers overall due to the high quantity of shoddy toys in their line: California Exotics / CalExotics (this includes lines such as Berman Center and Dr Joel Kaplan, as all they are is just more CE crap marketed under a “famous person” name); Doc Johnson; Pipedream; Topco.
-Manufacturers listed with a * next to the name means that they make items that are porous but I believe are non-toxic, as well as silicone items.
+There are some manufacturers that make both jelly and silicone, but I haven’t listed them because I don’t really support these manufacturers overall due to the high quantity of shoddy toys in their line: California Exotics / CalExotics (this includes lines such as Berman Center and Dr Joel Kaplan, as all they are is just more CE crap marketed under a “famous person” name); Doc Johnson; Pipedream; Topco; Nasstoys.
+Manufacturers listed with a * next to the name means that they also make items that are porous yet non-toxic (like TPR/TPE/Elastomer), as well as silicone items.

 Stay clear of jellys, nonoxynol-9, and “lotions and potions”.
 Using Jelly products for oral, vaginal, or anal stimulation is going to introduce Phthalate and other toxic solvent absorption into the mucous membranes of the body.
 These chemicals provoke eye, respiratory, skin, and mucous membrane irritation.
 Headaches, cramps, and nausea are some of the side effects that result from exposure at the levels found in the study.
 Even if you don’t give a crap about consequences, the Jelly’s are just plain gross.
 Regardless of whether you sheath the thing in condoms every time you take it out of its box, it’s still going to degrade and fragment, off-gas so that it leaves an oily stain behind, fuse to its packaging and stink like an old car tire.
 Is any part of that sexy?